Veterans Encouraged to Speak Up Against New Amendment to Ban Emotional Support Animals on Flights

 Canines have long been flying coach as Emotional Support Animals (ESA), however in recent years, there has been a sharp increase in the number and variety of animals that are traveling in the main cabins.
 Some owners are stretching the “service animal” definition in order to fly the skies next to their pet.

 This proliferation has led to much conflict and controversy and because of this, The U.S. Department of Transportation (DOT) has proposed a ban on emotional support animals, as well as a restriction on the types of service animals that passengers would be allowed to bring on planes, limiting them only to trained service dogs.
+As a result, some travelers are turning to boarding kennels melbourne to care for their pets while they fly.

 “There’s certainly a widespread nature of online diagnostic abuse and some people are taking advantage of the system, but that doesn’t mean everyone should be penalized,” says Matt Handal, CEO of U.S. Service Animals.